aileron-gateway/aileron-gateway/docs/app/middleware/soaprest.md

    - Proper SOAP namespace declarations
    - Optional SOAP Header section if present in the original data
    - SOAP Body containing the response data
+   - Invalid characters in XML will be sanitized
 3. **XML Marshalling**: The SOAP envelope structure is marshaled to XML
 4. **Response Preparation**: The XML content is sent back with:
    - Content-Type set to "text/xml; charset=utf-8"